srmauvsoftware/alpheus/README.md

 <img src="http://teamsrmauv.com/assets/images/auvlogo.png" width=20% align="right">

 # Alpheus
-> SRM Autonomous Underwater Vehicle _Alpheus_ code.
+> SRM Autonomous Underwater Vehicle _Alpheuses'_ code.

 NOTE: This code has been deprecated and no longer used by the team for AUV development.
 The latest code can be found [here](https://github.com/srmauvsoftware/srmauv).